MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 ### Removing transaction history

 Use the Remove Receivables Transaction History window to remove transaction history.
-If you’re keeping transaction history, detailed information has been kept for all transactions that were posted and paid during the year.
+If you're keeping transaction history, detailed information has been kept for all transactions that were posted and paid during the year.
 If you remove transaction history, complete information might not be available to print Historical Aged Trial Balances or reprint posting journals.

 #### To remove transaction history:**

-1. Back up your company’s accounting data.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.
+1. Back up your company's accounting data.
+See the System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.

 2. Open the Remove Receivables Transaction History window.
 (Sales \>\> Utilities \>\> Remove Transaction History)